morgankj/web-sprint-challenge-advanced-web-applications/README.md

 * [X] `editId` is passed into the `EditForm` component.
 In `EditForm.js`, make a http request on mount to get the article with the id `editId`.
 Save the result in state.

-* [ ] In `View.js`, complete `handleEdit` so that a http request is made that updates the passed in article.
+* [X] In `View.js`, complete `handleEdit` so that a http request is made that updates the passed in article.
 Set the editing state to false when the request is complete.
 After successfully deleting the article on the api, update local state to reflect these changes.

 ### Logout Authentication
 > *Add in the http requests needed to logout of the application.*

-* [ ] In `Logout.js`, execute a http request to logout on mount.
+* [X] In `Logout.js`, execute a http request to logout on mount.
 When the request is complete, the user's security token should be removed and the browser should redirect to the login page.

 ### Advanced Testing
 > *Add the following tests within Article.test.js.*
 * [ ] Build a test that shows the `Article` component, given the correct props, can render without errors.
 * [ ] Build a test that shows that when a correctly formatted article is passed into the `Article` component, the correct headline, author, summary and body are displayed.
-* [ ] The `Article` component should display "Associated Press" when an author attribute is not avalible.
+* [ ] The `Article` component should display "Associated Press" when an author attribute is not available.
 Build a test that verifies that that is true.
 * [ ] Build a test that show that when the deleteButton is pressed on an Article, the handleDelete functional property is executed.

 ## Important Notes: